 The course runs twice a year: Fall (Late September through March) and Spring (April through early September).

 The course costs $12,000 per innovation team (nonprofits may enroll as many innovation teams as they like).
 Nonprofits that meet the below criteria can apply for a grant to cover up to 50% of the tuition.
 There are a limited number of these grants available and they will be issued on a first-come-first-served basis.

-Grant criteria: Nonprofits must have: proof of 501(c)(3) status, been in operation for at least 3 years, a substantive presence/impact in Hampden and/or Hampshire county, and the bandwidth to participate fully in the course.
+Grant criteria: Nonprofits must have: proof of 501(c)(3) status, been in operation for at least 3 years, and the bandwidth to participate fully in the course.